A Mom’s Thoughts on Decluttering: Real‑Life Tips for a Less Cluttered Home

 “To declutter or not to declutter, that is the question”.

-For most of us, the question is more in the direction of, “How many times do we need to declutter our homes”?
 As a case in point, my linen closet looks wonderful after a declutter but if I leave it for a week, I will see signs of clutter coming back right in.

 It is like a garden tidied up.
 In no time, weeds will grow again, and plants need trimming to make it look tidy and not cluttered.
 The sooner we can make peace with the nature of decluttering, I believe, the sooner we can let go of our false expectations.
 How many times do we hope that one big sweep of decluttering will solve our clutter problem?
 I certainly have this expectation that a big declutter will mean the space will stay that way for a long time.
 Of course, for us with a busy family life, this is not so, and causes us great frustration.

 No matter how many organizers I brought in the house, their relief can be temporary especially when I had too many storage containers that the containers themselves are making my spaces feel crowded.
+Getting over this hurdle, though, the right container in a strategic space in your homes can be your decluttering friend because they do keep clutter at bay and make retrieval of items easier.
+I love organizing containers and I can be particular about their design, colors, etc. but I digress:)

 There are many thoughts playing tug of war in our minds, too.
 When we are in the process of decluttering it is easy to get overwhelmed with decisions as we go, whether to keep, toss or donate the stuff we have.